wbreeze/transmigration/docs/index.md

     my HomeBrew installations across multiple users on the same machine.
 1. Install brew, git
 1. Clone this repository to get the scripts

-#1.
-Install keepassx, amazon
-1. Install keepassx
-#1.
-Open the KPCloud file
-    #* It contains the Amazon Glacier information
-#1.
-Request the backup archives from Amazon Glacier

-1. Install gpg
+1. Install keepassx, gpg
 1. Initialize the backup drive as an encrypted device
     * Store the recovery key in KeePass
-#1.
-Retrieve backup archives from Amazon Glacier
 1. Download the backup archives from iCloud
 1. Decompress and decrypt the backup archives to the backup drive
 1. Restore MacBook using rsync
 1. Initialize iPhone and iPad with iCloud account (new password)
+    * If iCloud restores them, all the better
-1. Connect the iPhone and iPad and restore using iTunes
+1. Connect the iPhone and iPad and restore, if necessary, using iTunes
-1. Remove files from Amazon Glacier as wanted
+1. Remove files from iCloud
-    * Remove access information from KeePass as wanted
 1. Update the backups of the KeePass database on the iPhone and iPad if desired.
 (It has the new backup drive recovery password.)
 1. All is well.
 Have a drink.